 - Shape: Tornadoes typically manifest as funnel-shaped columns of water droplets that extend from the parent cloud to the ground.
 Weak tornadoes often have a cone shape, while more violent ones appear as short, broad, and cylindrical pillars.
 Tornadoes in their waning stages may resemble long, rope-like tubes.

 - Size: Tornadoes can range in size from small to large, with size not necessarily correlating to strength or intensity.
 The size of a tornado is typically determined by its damage path, which can range from one to two miles for typical tornadoes and extend to hundreds of miles for larger tornadoes.
 The width of a tornado can vary from less than 10 yards to as wide as two miles.

 - Wind Speed: The Enhanced Fujita Scale is used to measure tornado intensity based on wind speed.
 The scale ranges from EF0 (mild damage) to EF5 (incredible damage), with wind speeds corresponding to each category.

 - Color: Tornadoes can exhibit various colors, primarily influenced by the amount of humid air they contain.
 Common colors include white, dark gray, black, red, and green.
 Factors such as sun direction, cloud cover, and the terrain over which the tornado passes can impact its coloration.

-- Rotation: In the northern hemisphere, tornadoes spin counterclockwise, while in the southern hemisphere, they rotate clockwise.
+- Rotation: Tornadoes usually spiral in a specific direction.
+In the northern hemisphere, they spin counterclockwise, while in the southern hemisphere, they rotate clockwise.
 This rotation is a result of the Coriolis effect caused by the Earth’s rotation.

 Types of Tornadoes